 - A green wall is unique in that it meets a broad range of LEED credits and does so with a single system.

 US Green Building Council

-For more information about LEED, an invaluable resource is US Green Building Council.
+For more information about LEED see: US Green Building Council.